 Section 7.
 Influenza Immunizations.
-The Library will provide an influenza immunization clinic annually by the City's choice of vendor.
-The cost of the immunization will be shared equally by the employee and the City.
+The City will provide an influenza immunization clinic annually by the City's choice of vendor.
+The cost of the immunization will be shared equally by the employee and the City if the employee is not on the City's Health Plan.

 Section 8.
 Registered Domestic Partners.
-For purposes of all benefits granted to Manitowoc Public Library employees arising from their employment by the Manitowoc Public Library, the State-registered domestic partner of an employee shall be treated identically to the spouse of an employee, except where prohibited by law.
+For purposes of all benefits granted to City of Manitowoc employees arising from their employment by the City of Manitowoc, the State-registered domestic partner of an employee shall be treated identically to the spouse of an employee, except where prohibited by law.

-ARTICLE XIII

-CHAIN OF COMMAND
+ARTICLE XIII: CHAIN OF COMMAND

 Should an employee have concerns regarding the activities of others not specifically addressed in a policy, the chain of command should be followed.
 The organizational chain of command begins with an employee's immediate supervisor.
 Areas of concern should initially be addressed with the direct supervisor.
-If the employee has concerns he/she feels are not appropriately addressed by the supervisor, the employee may then discuss the concerns with the employee's manager.
-Should the employee not be satisfied with the outcome of the discussion with the manager, the employee may then address the issue with the Library Director.
-Following addressing concerns with the Library Director, the employee may present his/her concerns to the Manitowoc Public Library Board of Trustees.
+If the employee has concerns he/she feels is not appropriately addressed by the supervisor, the employee may then discuss the concerns with the employee's department head.
+Should the employee not be satisfied with the outcome of the discussion with the department head, the employee may then address the issue with the Mayor.
+Following addressing concerns with the Mayor, the employee may present his/her concerns to the appropriate department's Oversight Committee.

-ARTICLE XIV

-PERFORMANCE REVIEWS
+ARTICLE XIV: PERFORMANCE REVIEWS

 Employee work performance will be reviewed on an annual basis by the employee's immediate supervisor.
-If an employee believes that a performance review is needed and/or past due, the employee should discuss the matter with his/her immediate supervisor or Library Director.
+If an employee believes that a performance review is needed and/or past due, the employee should discuss the matter with his/her immediate supervisor or Human Resources.